muhammedjamsheer/Javascript/Basics.md

 * Variables are containers for storing data.
 * We can declare JS variables in 3 ways var let const.

-###### The general rules for constructing names for variables
+##### The general rules for constructing names for variables
-* Names can contain letters, digits, underscores, and dollar signs
+* Names can contain letters, digits, underscores, and dollar signs.
-* Names must begin with a letter or $ sign or _ underscore
+* Names must begin with a letter or $ sign or _ underscore.
-* Names are case sensitive (y and Y are different variables)
+* Names are case sensitive (y and Y are different variables).
-* Reserved words (like JavaScript keywords) cannot be used as names
+* Reserved words (like JavaScript keywords) cannot be used as names.
+##### Let Variable
+* The let keyword was introduced in ES6 (2015).
+* Variables defined with let cannot be Redeclared.
+* Variables defined with let must be Declared before use.
+* Variables defined with let have Block Scope.